Earl of Richmond: Earls of Richmond

-The earldom was then passed to Jean de Montfort, John III's half-brother.
+The earldom was then passed to John of Montfort, John III's half-brother.
 John III had no issue and upon his death the inheritance of the Duchy of Brittany became disputed.
-John III's niece, Joanna of Penthievre claimed the Duchy without apparently claiming to be hereditary Countess of Richmond.
-John III's half-brother, Jean de Montfort, the Earl of Richmond disputed Joanna's claim to the Duchy and their dispute was initially adjudicated by the French King in a court of peers in Conflans, France.
-In that adjudication, Charles of Blois, Joanna's husband, gained recognition as Duke of Brittany and Jean de Montfort fled.
+John III's niece Joan of Penthievre claimed the duchy without apparently claiming to be hereditary countess of Richmond.
+John III's half-brother, John of Montfort, disputed Joan's claim to the duchy and their dispute was initially adjudicated by the French king in a court of peers in Conflans, France.
+In that adjudication, Charles of Blois, Joanna's husband, gained recognition as Duke of Brittany and John of Montfort fled.
 The Breton War of Succession ensued.
 The French king's adjudication raised the question of whether the Duke of Brittany and separately the Earl of Richmond, whether one and the same or not, owed homage to the French king as vassal.
-Jean de Montfort fled Conflans in order to regain his troops who occupied many fortified castles in a line from Nantes to Brittany.
-The French King raised an army to defend the interests of Charles of Blois and seized the county of Montfort from Jean de Montfort.
-The king then proposed to Jean de Montfort that he would permit him to retain the Earldom of Richmond if Jean accepted the adjudication of Conflans and returned to the French court as a loyal vassal.
+John of Montfort fled Conflans in order to regain his troops who occupied many fortified castles in a line from Nantes to Brittany.
+The French king raised an army to defend the interests of Charles of Blois and seized the county of Montfort from John of Montfort.
+The king then proposed to Jean de Montfort that he would permit him to retain the Earldom of Richmond if John accepted the adjudication of Conflans and returned to the French court as a loyal vassal.
 Edward III reacted by supporting Jean de Montfort.

 In 1342, the title reverted to Edward III and would remain for a time behind the "shield of England" as the competing claims of the French and English crowns were played out, first in the Breton War of Succession and then across the Hundred Years' War.
 Edward III granted the Earldom to his son John of Gaunt, who then surrendered it in 1372.
-The earldom was then given to John V, Duke of Brittany, but on his death or possibly at an earlier date through forfeiture, it reverted to the crown and was to remain behind the "shield of England" and away from any attempts of the French crown to acquire it and the related properties.
+The earldom was then given to Duke John V of Brittany, but on his death or possibly at an earlier date through forfeiture, it reverted to the crown and was to remain behind the "shield of England" and away from any attempts of the French crown to acquire it and the related properties.

 From 1414 to 1435 the earldom of Richmond was held by John Plantagenet, Duke of Bedford.
 In 1453 it was conferred on Edmund Tudor, half-brother to King Henry VI.
 When Edmund's son Henry ascended the throne as Henry VII in 1485, the earldom of Richmond merged in the crown, and for the next forty years there was no further grant of the title.
 After Henry Tudor, Earl of Richmond, became King Henry VII of England, the title Duke of Richmond was created by the Tudor Dynasty, and over time generally overtook the use of the title Earl of Richmond.
 The earldom has not been recreated since.